morkohl/project_zomboid_savescum/README.md

 **Save responsibly.
 Scum efficiently.**

-This is a tiny PowerShell utility that automates **Project Zomboid save-backups** — a polite way of saying it helps you *save scum* without shame or tedious file copying.
+A tiny Windows tool that automatically backs up your **Project Zomboid** saves — no mods, no configs, no shame.
-You get a neat numbered menu of your save worlds, pick one, and it clones the selected save into a timestamped backup folder.
+Pick your save from a simple menu, and it clones it into a timestamped backup folder.

-It’s simple, local, and designed for people who’d rather survive the apocalypse *their way*.
+Because sometimes you just want to *un-die*.

 ---